UPPMAX/naiss_intro_python/docs/sessions/working_with_python_scripts.md

 ### Exercise 2: run a Python script

-Go to the documentation of the documentation of your HPC cluster, then answer the questions below.
+Go to the documentation of your HPC cluster, then answer the questions below.
 If you cannot find any helpful information, use
 [the UPPMAX documentation about how to run a Python script](http://docs.uppmax.uu.se/software/python/#running-python).